What to do if you get sick in Japan

 After maybe 30 or 40 minutes, my name was called.

-I went into a white and sterile room where A bald middle-aged man in a white coat was sitting on a rolling stool and a nurse and the interpreter were standing to the side.
+I went into a white and sterile room where a bald middle-aged man in a white coat was sitting on a rolling stool and a nurse and the interpreter were standing to the side.
 I sat on a bed that was so low to the ground that a baby could probably crawl onto it.
 The doctor and nurse spoke no English.
 I explained what happened and the interpreter interpreted for me.
 I took off my shoe, and as I suspected, the doctor told me I just needed the blister popped and some antibiotics.
 No toe removal and no contagious skin disease like the rest of Japan had thought.

 Then the interpreter took me downstairs so that I could pay for the procedure.